oracle/pgql-lang/pages/pgql-1.1-spec.md

 The following are the changes since PGQL 1.0:

-## New Query Capabilities in PGQL 1.1
+## New Querying Capabilities in PGQL 1.1

  - Input graph definition through `FROM` clause (see [Input Graph (FROM)](#input-graph-from)).
  - Matching of edges in either incoming or outgoing direction through undirected query edges (see [Undirected Query Edges](#undirected-query-edges)).